flemm0/PM566_project/README.md

 (WWEIA)](https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/wweia-documentation-and-data-sets/),
 the dietary interview component of the NHANES.
-I also acknowledge that people’s dietary requirements vary due to a variety of factors, but according to the CDC and various other sources, people should generally be wary of continued consumption of foods high in added sugar and saturated fats.
+I also acknowledge that people’s dietary requirements vary due to a variety of factors, but according to the CDC and other sources, people should generally be wary of continued consumption of foods high in added sugar and saturated fats.
 Therefore, in this project, I will use the data to investigate the following questions that I have asked:

--   What time and/or day of the week do people generally eat foods high in sugar or saturated fatty acids (fa)?
+1. What time and/or day of the week do people generally eat foods high in sugar or saturated fatty acids (fa)?
--   Does sugar or saturated fa consumption vary by age, ethnicity, or gender?
+2. Does sugar or saturated fa consumption vary by age, ethnicity, or gender?
--   Does the source of food or whether the meal was eaten at home have an effect on sugar or saturated fa consumption?
+3. Does the source of food or whether the meal was eaten at home have an effect on sugar or saturated fa consumption?
--   Finally, what specific food items are associated with high amounts of sugar or saturated fa?
+4. Finally, what specific food items are associated with high amounts of sugar or saturated fa?

 ###### About the data